pfsense/docs/source/install/writing-iso-images.rst

 Recorder <http://isorecorder.alexfeinman.com>`__ tool may be used.
-Download and install the appropriate version of ISO Recorder for the operating system being used, then browse to the folder on the drive containing the pfSense ISO, right click the file, and click **Copy image to CD**.
+Download and install the appropriate version of ISO Recorder for the operating system being used, then browse to the folder on the drive containing the pfSense® ISO, right click the file, and click **Copy image to CD**.

 Other Free Burning Software